Residence Life has overall responsibility for the management of the university’s student residences.

 - Wait for further instructions

-The following services are provided by Facilities Management and can be accessed by calling 757-221-2270 or through the on-line service request system.
+The follow services are provided by Facilities Management and can be accessed by calling 757-221-2270 or through the on-line service request system.
 Students who need assistance to submit online service requests should contact a member of the Residence Life staff.

 Building Services/Trash Removal Building Services staff is responsible for routine cleaning of common areas, such as hallways, stairwells, common area bathrooms and lounges.
 Hallways and stairwells must be kept free of personal belongings that could impede the ability of Building Services staff to maintain these areas.
-No cleaning services are provided for apartments or suite/private bathrooms.
+No cleaning services are provided for apartments, Lodges, or suite/private bathrooms.
 Students are expected to maintain their rooms in an orderly and sanitary condition.
 This includes removal of personal trash (ex: trash bags, pizza boxes, etc.) to a university dumpster and recycling to university approved recycling areas.
 Residents may be charged a fee for the removal of personal trash from common areas.

 Maintenance While the university is responsible for the routine maintenance, the resident is responsible for reporting maintenance concerns in their assigned spaces (room, apartment, suite/private bathroom, etc.).
 The university will provide electrical power, heat and water and maintain these utilities under controllable conditions.
 As a condition of this Contract the university shall not be responsible or liable for any damage or loss to personal property caused by the cessation or failure of such utilities, no matter the reason.
 Moreover, the university will not be in breach of this Contract if such utility service is suspended for any reason.
 If the premises are rendered unsafe or unfit for occupancy the university will offer alternate campus housing if it is available or provide a prorated refund of the unused portion of the rent according to the schedule printed in the most recent edition of the William & Mary Catalog.